BFTrick/presentation-wc-chicago-2014/freemium-wc-chicago.md

 # [fit] #1 Free Products Lower the
 # [fit] *Switching Costs*

 ^ Imagine trying to switch your business from Windows over to Macs.
 It might sound easy but there's actually a lot of costs involved.
 Hardware, software, learning.
+There's also making sure file types are compatible and all that jazz.

 ---